Master of Arts in Teaching Application Instructions

 - RECOMMENDATIONS: Three letters of recommendation submitted on a confidential recommendation form.
 Select professional and/or academic supporters who know you and can appraise your ability to pursue a graduate degree in this area.
 Letters should be mailed or emailed by the recommender directly to the admissions office.

-ESSAY: A three to five page statement of your goals and reason for wanting to become a teacher.
+ESSAY: A two to three page statement of your goals and reason for wanting to become a teacher.
 This essay should be typed and double-spaced.

 INTERNATIONAL STUDENTS ONLY: